keyan-m/cardano-account/README.md

 ### Front Running

-Implemented as is, the script is parametrized by a list of "providers" (i.e. a frontend provider), so that it can validate one of them has signed the transaction.
+Implemented as is, the script is parametrized by a list of "providers" (i.e. frontend providers), so that it can validate one of them has signed the transaction.

 If this requirement was not put in place, a node validator would be free to